qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 you'll get a warning message that "1 macro(s) saw the input and declined to process it", and `SaveAndRestore(a + b);` will appear unchanged in the output.

-Method-style `replace` can also match operators.
+The `define` macro can also match operators.
 For example

 <div class='sbs' markdown='1'>
 ~~~csharp